Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-FAQ.md

 ### Enforcement mode instead of the audit effect

-We recommend that you use enforcement mode instead of the audit effect for `deny` or `deployIfNotExists` policies.
-The audit effect is intended to be used for a short period of time to help you understand the impact of the policy before you enable enforcement mode, the audit effect is not intended to be used as a long term solution for these types of policies.
+It is strongly suggested that the enforcement mode be utilized over the audit effect for policies such as deny or deployIfNotExists.
+The function of the audit effect primarily serves as a brief, introductory measure to gauge the impending impacts of the policy prior to activating the enforcement mode.
+This mechanism is not designed to act as a perpetual solution for these categories of policies.

-Changing the enforcement mode to "do not enforce" on a policy or initiative assignment prevents the effect (deny or DINE) from being enforced, but still audits compliance of the policy.
-This is the recommended way to disable deny or DINE on a policy or initiative assignment.
+By modifying the enforcement mode to a "do not enforce" state on a policy or initiative assignment, the enforcement of the effect (deny or DINE) is effectively suspended, while still maintaining the auditing of policy compliance.
+This strategy is particularly beneficial when seeking to deactivate deny or DINE on a policy or initiative assignment and comes highly recommended for such circumstances.

 ### Deny policies also audit

-There are a number of deny policies deployed as part of ALZ that automatically take an action (deny the action).
-However, it is worth noting that these policies also provide an auditing capability for existing resources that have not been remediated (or can't be automatically remediated in the case of deny policies).
+Numerous deny policies, constituting a part of the ALZ deployment, inherently carry out an action (i.e., denying the action).
+Nonetheless, it is critical to recognize that these policies additionally incorporate an auditing capability, particularly for pre-existing resources that remain unremediated or are inherently unremediable in instances of deny policies.

-As an example, the policy assignment `Deny the deployment of classic resources` will deny the deployment of classic resources, but it will also audit the existence of classic resources that have already been deployed.
-This is useful to understand the scope of the issue and to help you remediate the issue.
+For instance, consider the policy assignment Deny the deployment of classic resources.
+While this policy predominantly prevents the deployment of classic resources, it also performs an audit of classic resources that have been previously deployed.
+This functionality is instrumental in comprehending the extent of the issue at hand and thereby facilitates effective remediation efforts.

 ### Unassigned custom policies deployed by ALZ